abhikbose/tofino-example/README.md

 ### mac_router
 This code performs MAC based routing similar to `simple_l3_router`, except it matches destination MAC of the incoming packet instead of destionation IPv4.
 This code also handles ARP at the Tofino switch and comes with `Python` based control plane rules.

+### wire_recirculate
+This code shows how to set a Tofino front panel port in loopback mode and achieve recirculation using that loopback port.
+This also has an example use of a `DirectCounter` extern.